nonomal/teleport/rfd/0127-encrypted-session-recordings.md

   Upload upload = 1;
 }

-// UploadPartRequest is an indivdual part to be uploaded. message UploadPartRequest {
+// UploadPartRequest is an individual part to be uploaded. message UploadPartRequest {
   // Upload represents the encrypted session to upload the part to.
   Upload upload = 1;